sebinevj/jormungandr/README.md

 # jormungandr
-Welcome to GameHub, a platform that brings together gamers and developers in a vibrant community.
+Welcome to jormungandr, a platform that brings together gamers and developers in a vibrant community.
 This README.md will guide you through the features and functionality of our website.

 ## Getting Started
 To get started with jormungandr, follow these simple steps: